 Ah, let’s start at the beginning!
 Doulas help make birth better.
 We’re non-medical support people who help families through the birth process.
 Think Sherpa-guide in the mountains.
 We support families physically and emotionally, and we help them advocate for what they need and want during the birth.
 There's great research that shows that doulas improve outcomes for moms and babies.

 A midwife's most important role is as the medical guardian for your birth.
-She (or he) monitors your health and your baby's health, and she usually catches your little one.
+They monitor your health and your baby's health, and they usually catch your little one.
 A doula is a non-medical professional who offers physical support, emotional support, information resources and advocacy skills.
 As doulas, we are trained in supporting all kinds of births, and our goal is to make it the smoothest, most comfortable and centered process for the new family.
 Your doula's most important goal is to help you have the best possible birth, however that unfolds for you.
+Doula + midwife makes an amazing birth team!

 We love the midwifery model of care, and work often with great midwives all around Southwest Michigan.
 As noted above, your midwife is your medical guardian.
 Your doula is an expert in supporting the whole family through labor.
 At various points in every labor, your midwife's attention has to turn toward your safety and your baby's safety; your doula will be focused on your physical and emotional comfort.